OpenBankProject/OBP-API/roadmap.md

 The built in kafka connectors now provide message versioning

 ### Akka Remote data (Three tier architechture)
 Most OBP data access now happens over Akka.
+This allows the API layer to be physically separated from the storage layer with the API layer only able to call a specified set of data access functions with only the storage layer having JDBC / SQL access.

 ### Security improvements